-Plans to fly German vacationers home from Australia in doubt
+Australia prepares to fly cruise passengers to Germany

 Another ship, the Vasco da Gama, docked in Fremantle on Friday night, with 800 Australian passengers set to go into quarantine for two weeks while New Zealand passengers flew home.

+Plans for some 30 British passengers who were also on board were not immediately clear.

-A third ship, the Magnifica, is anchored off Fremantle with no COVID-19 patients on board, and is expected to leave after getting resupplied.
+A third ship, the Magnifica, is anchored off Fremantle with no COVID-19 patients on board, and is expected to leave after being resupplied.

-Also on Saturday, Australia’s government announced an added financial aid package to assist its struggling airlines.
+Also on Saturday, Australia’s government announced an added financial aid package to assist the country’s struggling airlines.
 It assured citizens that the country’s hospital system could cope with the expected wave of coronavirus cases, and prepared for the return to Sydney on Sunday of 3,000 of its citizens.

 Those arrivals will be quarantined in hotels paid for by the federal government, and will not be permitted to leave their rooms.

-“They will check in, they’re not criminals, they’re decent Australians returning home and they’ll receive food and hotel rooms, communications,” New South Wales state police commissioner Mick Fuller said.
+“They will check in — they’re not criminals, they’re decent Australians returning home and they’ll receive food and hotel rooms, communications,” New South Wales state police commissioner Mick Fuller said.
 “These truly are unprecedented times … we’ll treat these people with respect and dignity, but we’ll need their support in terms of understanding that this is about all the people of New South Wales.”

 Australia had 3,635 confirmed cases of COVID-19 as of Saturday afternoon, with a steep rise of 469 new cases in 24 hours.
 Fourteen people have died from the disease in Australia.
-More than 202,000 coronavirus tests had been carried out, the federal government said.
+More than 202,000 coronavirus tests have been carried out, the federal government said.